Recipes: Healthy Herbal Iced Tea With a Twist

 Summer’s here (finally!), and kicking back, relaxing and sipping on a fresh-brewed glass of immune-boosting iced tea sounds great just about now.
 But did you know that there are also health benefits as well as sustainable humanitarian halo effects when you choose to take tea?

-June is Iced Tea Month so we asked an expert about the immune-boosting benefits of enjoying a cuppa — along with collecting a few recipes.
+For this past Iced Tea Month in June we asked an expert about the immune-boosting benefits of enjoying a cuppa — along with a few recipes to help us take advantage of them.

 Iced tea has actually been around for more than 100 years, first popularized after the St. Louis World’s Fair in 1904.
 But even before that, in the early 19th century, there were recipes for spiked tea punch using tea.